17sTomy/fe-apps-int/README.md

 This project is licensed for academic and non-commercial use only.
 Redistribution and use in source and binary forms, with or without modification, are permitted for educational purposes.
 Commercial use, distribution, or sublicensing is prohibited without explicit permission.

-# Aplicación Web de E-Commerce
+# Aplicación Web de E-Commerce (README en español 🇦🇷)

 ## Frontend con React.js para la materia de Aplicaciones Interactivas